Towards Intelligent Systems for Battery Management: A Five-Tier Digital Twin Architecture

-To bridge these gaps, we propose a five-tier digital twin framework systematically evolving battery management from geometric modeling to autonomous control.
-The framework integrates real-time data assimilation at the descriptive tier, multi-physics simulation for accurate forecasting at the predictive tier, optimization algorithms for prescriptive control, and autonomous closed-loop operation at the highest tier, offering unprecedented predictive accuracy and operational intelligence.
-To realize these functions, the framework is validated through a co-simulation methodology.
-Electrochemical and thermal dynamics are modeled in physics-based simulators and synchronized within NVIDIA Omniverse, which provides a unified 3D virtual environment.
-Continuous-time prediction is supported by NVIDIA PhysicsNeMo to train physics-informed models that rapidly simulate real-world battery behaviors across diverse operating conditions.
-Reinforcement learning–based adaptation supports optimization under dynamic conditions, and closed-loop feasibility is tested through Hardware-in-the-Loop (HIL) validation.
-Different from conventional designs that treat monitoring, forecasting, and actuation as separate modules, this architecture establishes a unified digital intelligence pipeline evolving across the entire battery lifecycle, enabling interpretable modeling, reliable prediction, and intelligent control.
+To bridge these gaps, we propose a highly intelligent five-tier battery digital twin architecture empowered by the NVIDIA ecosystem, systematically organizing the full spectrum of digital twin capabilities.
+This battery digital twin integrates real-time data assimilation at the descriptive tier, multi-physics simulation for accurate forecasting at the predictive tier, optimization algorithms for prescriptive control, and autonomous closed-loop operation at the highest tier, forming a continuous pipeline from monitoring to intelligent actuation.
+Electrochemical and thermal dynamics are captured in physics-based simulators and synchronized within NVIDIA Omniverse, with NVIDIA SimReady assets streamlining standardized model construction, while NVIDIA PhysicsNeMo provides the physics-informed learning engine that accelerates simulation and forecasting.
+Unlike conventional designs that separate monitoring, forecasting, and control into isolated modules, our digital twin establishes an evolving digital intelligence across the entire battery lifecycle, enabling continuous synchronization and self-evolution between the physical and virtual systems, thereby delivering enhanced safety and reliability for next-generation EVs and energy storage applications.

-The contributions of our approach are as follows. \begin{itemize} \item To the best of our knowledge, this is the first article that systematically proposes and introduces a unified five-tier digital twin framework for intelligent battery management.
-Each tier is clearly defined to address the fundamental gaps in existing BMS approaches.
+The contributions of our approach are as follows. \begin{itemize} \item To the best of our knowledge, this is the first article that systematically proposes and introduces a unified five-tier digital twin system for intelligent battery management.
+Each tier is clearly defined to address the gaps in existing BMS approaches.

-\item To the best of our knowledge, this is the first framework that employs calibrated multi-physics modeling with PIML to achieve interpretable tracking of internal battery states and latent variables, which directly enhances the physical interpretability of battery management and supports proactive decision-making.
+\item The system uniquely employs calibrated multi-physics modeling with PIML to achieve interpretable tracking of internal battery states and latent variables, which directly enhances the physical interpretability of battery management and supports proactive decision-making.

-\item We further validate the effectiveness of our framework through a comprehensive case study on multi-physics model calibration and SOH prediction.
-Our approach achieves remarkable accuracy, reducing voltage and temperature simulation Mean Absolute Percentage Error (MAPE) to less than 1\% through Bayesian optimization.
-Moreover, our physics-informed neural networks combined with uncertainty quantification methods achieve robust SOH predictions with a MAPE consistently below 3\%, demonstrating substantial improvements over conventional battery management methods. \end{itemize}